 Of course, if you wish to (or you need a particularly new version) you can compile all or some of the elements from source.
 All the elements have good documentation.
 The tricky one is PHP and some guidance for Debian/Ubuntu is here: Compiling PHP from source

-- XAMPP: Probably the best known one-click installer for Windows.
-Lots of documentation and discussion around.
-Definitely only for a personal web server
+- XAMPP: Probably the best known installer for Windows.
+It should only be used for development or as a personal web server.

-- Official PHP Documentation: A lengthy list of instructions for installing PHP on all manner of Windows and web server variations
+- Official PHP Documentation: Instructions to install PHP on all manner of Windows and Web server variations.

 - MySQL: Select Windows and download installer.

 The following table lists the components and versions of each package (as of August 27, 2014):

 - PHP 5.5.x versions are built with VC11 (Visual Studio 2012 compiler).
 These builds require you to have the Visual C++ Redistributable for Visual Studio 2012 x64/86 installed.
 These PHP versions do not work in windows XP nor in Windows Server 2003.